MrMikeFloyd/cloud-kickstarter-aws/README.md

 ## Quick setup

-Assuming you have your AWS CLI & Git all set up and ready to go, it's as simple as:
+Assuming you have your AWS CLI & Git all set up and ready to go, getting the application up and running requires the following steps:

 ### Initial Setup for Remote State & Locking